Root Canal Therapy – Lewisville, TX

-If damaged root canals are untreated, they can lead to an infection that can cause serious issues with your dental health.
+If your damaged root canals are untreated, they can lead to an infection that can cause serious issues with your dental health.
 Sometimes, an infection will lead to an abscessed tooth.
-An abscess usually refers to a pus-filled pocket that forms at the tooth’s roots.
-It’s extremely painful.
-In addition, root canal infections can cause swelling in the face, affect the lymph nodes, initiate bone loss, or allow abscess drainage into the mouth.
+An abscess usually refers to a pus-filled pocket that forms at your tooth’s roots that is extremely painful.
+In addition, root canal infections can cause swelling in your face, affect your lymph nodes, initiate bone loss, and allow abscess drainage into your mouth.

-If you think you may need help with root canal therapy or often referred to as root canal treatment, don’t hesitate to contact Capehart Dental for your root canal procedure.
+If you think you may need help with root canal therapy, don’t hesitate to contact Capehart Dental for your root canal procedure.

 Typically, root canal therapy can take 90 minutes to complete.
 The main deciding factor of the duration of your treatment is the location of the affected tooth.
 It can take longer to complete root canals in your molars (back teeth) compared to your anterior teeth (front and visible teeth).
 The time can also vary depending on how damaged or infected your tooth is.